 More and more establishments welcoming elderly people, sometimes suffering from Alzheimer’s disease, are developing therapeutic gardens.
 In fact, for the elderly whose memory fails, gardening often makes it possible to bring out buried memories, precisely thanks to the senses awake.

-In the manner of Proust Madeleine, to smell or to perform a task in the garden can take a few years back, when one cultivated one’s own garden or one did a job related to the land.
-According to current scientific knowledge, smell is a more evocative sense of memory than others: unlike other sensory systems, the olfactory system is in direct connection with the amygdala, the part of the brain related to emotions and memory.
+In the manner of Proust Madeleine, to smell or to perform a task in the garden can take a few years back when one cultivated one’s own garden or did a job related to the land.
+According to current scientific knowledge, smell is a more evocative sense of memory than others.
+Unlike other sensory systems, the olfactory system is in direct connection with the amygdala, the part of the brain related to emotions and memory.

 Reason 9: To Reconnect with Nature